Sudden Saltmarsh Dieback:

 8. Fish Tales of the Last Generation - November 2009

 9. Vanishing Landscapes and Endangered Species, Science Exhibitions: Curation & Design, Museums etc Press, UK, 2010.
+(Press Release)

 1. Environmental Reports